 - The Coordinating Committee functions as the executive body of the Union.
 Its duties, in addition to responsibilities enumerated elsewhere in the Bylaws, include nominating and voting upon chairpersons and members of standing committees, except the Nominations and Elections Committee.

 - Co-Chairs.
 Co-Chairs will be elected to two year terms, with one position open for election per academic year.
-The Co-Chairs shall divide the following responsibilities at their discretion: presiding over meetings of the Coordinating Committee, Membership, and the Representative Assembly, liaising with the Head Representative, appointing special committees, serving as ex-officio member of all committees except Nominations and Elections Committee, and functioning as the executive officers of the Union.
+The Co-Chairs shall divide the following responsibilities at their discretion: presiding over meetings of the Coordinating Committee and General Membership, liaising with the Head Representative, appointing special committees, serving as ex-officio member of all committees except Nominations and Elections Committee, and functioning as the executive officers of the Union.
 The Co-Chairs will have the authority to convene ad-hoc committees with the approval of a majority of the Coordinating Committee.
 The Co-Chairs shall perform the duties prescribed by these Bylaws and by the parliamentary authority adopted by the Union.

 - Corresponding and Recording Officer.The Corresponding and Recording Officer shall keep accurate minutes of all meetings of the Coordinating Committee, Representative Assembly, and any other Union business meetings, shall maintain official files, and shall assist the Co-Chairs with Union correspondence.